maziac/DeZog/documentation/Usage.md

 - 2 ) ZEsarUX memory breakpoints use 16bit only.
 I.e. no support for long addresses.
 You may experience that a memory breakpoint is hit in a wrong bank if banking is used.
 - 3 ) Z80 Unit tests do work but watchpoints (WPMEM) are not supported.
 - 4 ) Basically unit tests do work on the ZX Next.
 But they are not so convenient to use because you may need to manually stop the ZX Next between tests.
-- 5 ) In fact it is supported.
-But it cannot be used as it is not possible to load programs from DeZog into the MAME memory.
+- 5 ) There is nothing preventing you from using unit tests, but for a reverse engineering environment there is little sense in doing unit tests.

 ### The Internal Z80 Simulator